stacynwigwe/product-experiments/README.md

 # product-experiments
 # 🧠 Product Experiments by Stacy Nwigwe

-Welcome to my collection of **real-world product experiments** — where systems thinking meets storytelling.
+Welcome to my collection of **real-world product experiments**, where systems thinking meets storytelling.
 Each project here began as a simple question: *“How can structure, creativity, and data come together to make people’s lives easier?”*

 This repository showcases my independent work exploring education, technology, and human behavior through the lens of **product strategy, design thinking, and operational clarity.**